Your First Webhook

 - Click Add endpoint

-- Paste the Zen Mesh ingestion URL
+- Paste the ingestion URL from your endpoint

 - Select events: